jlento/cozoc/README.md

 `.dir-locals.el` files to the project root, that are used by the Spacemacs packages.
 Thus, to get the full features of the Spacemacs C IDE working, run the CMake configuration first.

-## TODO:

-- omegaQG.c was written before omega.c.
-Now omegaQC should be updated to same style and using the same subroutines as omega.